-Class B Series 1 Noncumulative Subordinated Perpetual Preferred Stock (Class B-1 preferred stock) - On August 26, 2010, the bank issued \$300,000 of Class B noncumulative subordinated perpetual preferred stock, representing 300,000 shares at \$1,000 per share par value for net proceeds of \$296.6 million.
+Class B Series 1 Noncumulative Subordinated Perpetual Preferred Stock (Class B-1 preferred stock) - On August 26, 2010, the bank issued \$300.0 million of Class B noncumulative subordinated perpetual preferred stock, representing 300,000 shares at \$1,000 per share par value for net proceeds of \$296.6 million.
 The net proceeds of the issuance were used to increase the bank's capital and for general corporate purposes.
 Dividends on the preferred stock, if declared by the board of directors at its sole discretion, are noncumulative and are payable semi-annually in arrears on the fifteenth day of June and December in each year, commencing December 15, 2010, at an annual fixed rate of 10 percent of par value of \$1,000 per share.
 The Class B-1 preferred stock is not mandatorily redeemable at any time, but may be redeemed in whole or in part at the option of the bank after the dividend payment date in June 2020.
 The Class B-1 preferred stock ranks, both as to dividends and upon liquidation, senior to all outstanding capital stock.
-Due to regulatory limitations on third-party capital, the preferred stock issuance required that subordinated debt no longer receive favorable treatment in net collateral ratio calculations.
 Class B-1 preferred stock dividends are required by "dividend/patronage stopper" clauses to be declared and accrued before payment of bank investment and direct note patronage to associations and OFIs can be paid.
-In 2016, 2015 and 2014, Class B-1 preferred stock dividends totaling \$30.0 million were declared and paid.
-At December 31, 2016, dividends payable on Class B-1 preferred stock totaled \$15.0 million.
+In 2017, 2016 and 2015, Class B-1 preferred stock dividends totaling \$30.0 million were declared and paid.
+At December 31, 2017, dividends payable on Class B-1 preferred stock totaled \$15.0 million.

-Class B Series 2 Noncumulative Subordinated Perpetual Preferred Stock (Class B-2 preferred stock) - On July 23, 2013, the bank issued \$300,000 of Class B noncumulative subordinated perpetual preferred stock, Series 2, representing three million shares at \$100 per share par value, for net proceeds of \$296.0 million.
+Class B Series 2 Noncumulative Subordinated Perpetual Preferred Stock (Class B-2 preferred stock) - On July 23, 2013, the bank issued \$300.0 million of Class B noncumulative subordinated perpetual preferred stock, Series 2, representing three million shares at \$100 per share par value, for net proceeds of \$296.0 million.
 Dividends on the Class B-2 preferred stock, if declared by the board of directors at its sole discretion, are noncumulative and are payable quarterly in arrears on the fifteenth day of March, June, September and December in each year, commencing September 15, 2013, at an annual fixed rate of 6.75 percent of par value of \$100 per share up to, but excluding September 15, 2023, from and after which date will be paid at an annual rate of the 3-Month USD LIBOR plus 4.01 percent.
 The Class B-2 preferred stock is not mandatorily redeemable at any time, but may be redeemed in whole or in part at the option of the bank on any dividend payment date on or after September 15, 2023.
 The Class B-2 preferred stock ranks, both as to dividends and upon liquidation, pari passu with respect to the existing Class B-1 preferred stock, and senior to all other classes of the bank's outstanding capital stock.
-For regulatory purposes, the Class B-2 preferred stock is included in permanent capital, total surplus and core surplus within certain limitations.
 Class B-2 preferred stock dividends are required by "dividend/patronage stopper" clauses to be declared and accrued before payment of bank investment and direct note patronage to associations and OFIs can be paid.
-In 2016, 2015 and 2014, Class B-2 preferred stock dividends totaling \$20.2 million were declared and paid.
-At December 31, 2016, dividends payable on Class B-2 preferred stock totaled \$5.1 million.
+In 2017, 2016 and 2015, Class B-2 preferred stock dividends totaling \$20.2 million were declared and paid.
+At December 31, 2017, dividends payable on Class B-2 preferred stock totaled \$5.1 million.